coinbetter/apidoc/source/index.html.md

 ## The Server

-ZT server runs in Tokyo.
+Coinbetter server runs in Tokyo.
 In order to minimize the API access delay, it is recommended to use a server with smooth communication with Tokyo.

 # Guide